danielu221/lock-control/README.md

 # lock-control

 My first project using Angular 2.0 for front-end .
 The system is a concept of a door-lock control system.
-T
+The app is based on MEAN technologies.

 To run the project :